mislavjavor/LambdaUI/README.md

 ## What is LambdaUI

 LambdaUI is an lambda driven event handling framework for Swift.
-(Obj-C support coming soon!)
-It dramatically reduces the effort needed when assiging events to UI elements in Swift
+It dramatically reduces the effort needed when assiging events to UI elements in Swift.
+It also features easy and intuitive GCD support.

 ## Why do it this way

 In my personal opinion, the event system in iOS/CocoaTouch is severely broken.
 It leads to unreadable code and creates clutter.
-The long term goal of this library is to cover all the events in the CocoaTouch framework as lambda functions
+The long term goal of this library is to cover all the events in the CocoaTouch framework as lambda functions.

+Having badly designed code foces you to focus on the syntax insted of thinking about the algoritm and the implementation

 ### Setup

-In order for your component to be able to use the `LambdaUI` framework either:

-1. Go to the storyboard and change the `class` of the view with the equivalent `LambdaUI` view.
-E.g. change the `UIButton` class to `LDAButton`.
-This pattern is respected everywhere, so `UIStepper` becomes `LDAStepper` and `UISegmentedControl` becomes `LDASegmentedControl` etc...
-2. Initialize your element as the `LambdaUI` equivalent.
-For example `let button = LDAButton(frame: CGRect(...))`
+Once you've added the `LambdaUI` framework to you project,a new `events` property will be available on all instances of `UIControl` objects (e.g. `UIButton`, `UIStepper`, `UISlider`, etc...).
+This property contains all of the supported events for a given `UIControl`

 ### 1. Easy and intuitive events in CocoaTouch
 Adding targets and `#selector(...)` arguments is cumbersome and stupid.
 Dragging outlets is even worse - you must look at the storyboard to see what is related to what and no functionallity is glanceable.
 A modern framework should have a better way of handling these issues.